Watsontown police chief urges protesters to get tested

 Over the weekend, some of the troopers were on patrol at the demonstration in Watsontown.

-Now, the chief of police in the borough is encouraging everyone who was at that demonstration and is showing coronavirus symptoms to get tested for Covid-19.
+Now, the chief of police in the borough is encouraging everyone who was at that demonstration and is showing coronavirus symptoms to get tested for COVID-19.

-"All of our first responders actually by tomorrow morning will be tested and within 24 hours or more, we'll know what the results of that are," Chief Rodney Witherite said.
+"All of our first responders actually by tomorrow morning will be tested, and within 24 hours or more, we'll know what the results of that are," Chief Rodney Witherite said.

 He said his officers were not wearing masks because they thought they would be able to stay far enough away from the crowd, but that did not end up being the case once counter-protesters arrived.